Staff & Leadership

 Director of Operations

 Terrie has spent most of her life associated with DPC.
 She was baptized, attended Sunday School, and married at DPC.
 She spent years as a volunteer in every capacity imaginable, and joined the staff part-time as a Programs Assistant in 2018.
-In that role, Terrie planned and led Youth activities, participated in worship planning (including confirmation of Youth, Youth lead services, and liturgical year planning), assisted in coordinating special projects with the Board of Deacons, and planned and executed mission related activities in the church and the community.
+In that role, Terrie planned and led Youth activities, participated in worship planning, assisted in coordinating special projects with the Board of Deacons, and supported mission related activities in the church and the community.

-In 2022, Terrie agreed to take on the full-time position as Director of Operations which includes oversight of pretty much all behind the scenes church functions.
+In 2022, Terrie agreed to take on the full-time position as Director of Operations which includes oversight of all behind-the-scenes church functions.

-Prior to 2022, Terrie was Office Manager and Treatment Coordinator for Horton Orthodontics for almost 30 years.
-In that position she maintained patient relationships and the office schedule, coordinated treatment plans for patients, ordered supplies, prepared and submitted insurance claims, managed accounts receivables and accounts payable, and hired and managed office staff.
+Prior to 2022, Terrie was Office Manager and Treatment Coordinator for Horton Orthodontics for almost 30 years maintaining patient relationships, office schedules, treatment plans, insurance claims, accounts management, and managing office staff.

 Lay Leadership